eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 Notes:

 -   The value of the age_over_18, age_over_NN and age_in_years
-    attributes, if present, changes whenever the PID User has a birthday.
+    attributes, if present, may change whenever the PID User has a birthday.
 The value of many other attributes will also change over time.
 It is up to the PID Provider to ensure that the above requirement is complied with.